 Umeå is a fast growing city in Northern Sweden with progressive and environmentally-friendly citizens.
 Located 600 km north of Stockholm, the 11th largest city in Sweden has a subarctic climate, with short and fairly warm summers, but lengthy and freezing winters.
 Umeå will continue to grow with ecological, economic and social sustainability.
 The purpose is to reduce the city’s CO₂ emissions through less energy use and sustainable transports.
 By developing smart business models and working methods, we will ensure that we will continue to be innovative when we are developing the sustainable city.

-As segregation and inequality are increasing in many parts of the world, inclusion in the planning process of cities and communities is becoming even more important.
-In the North of Sweden, the city of Umeå is working hard to create an inclusive and safe environment for all.
+As segregation and inequality are increasing in many parts of the world , inclusiveness in the planning process of cities and communities is becoming even more important.
+The city of Umeå in northern Sweden is working hard to create an inclusive, safe environment for all.